merivale/victor/src/Theory/Long/README.md

 Thus far, our examples have been limited to sentences with just one verb phrase, and no modal.
 The displacer variable, and these three elaborations that make room for it, account for the generation of sentences with modals or more than one verb phrase.
 The point of the label, to be clear, is that this variable *displaces* the pivot in the nucleus of the message.

 When the `PREORDAINED` or `REGULAR` elaborations have no displacer variable, I will refer to them as *conservative*.
-When either of them or the `DISPLACED` elaboration has a primary or a secondary displacer, I will refer to them as *primary* or *secondary* respectively.
-Just to give a quick taste of the sorts of things we'll be dealing with:
+Conservative `PREORDAINED` and `REGULAR` messages are thus short elaborations, and were already introduced in the previous layer.
+When either of these elaborations has a primary or a secondary displacer, I will refer to them instead as *primary* or *secondary* respectively; and likewise with the `DISPLACED` elaboration, which is never conservative.
+Just to give a quick taste of the sorts of things we’ll be dealing with:

 ```elm
 "She is happy to see him."